Accelerated Proximal Alternating Gradient-Descent-Ascent for Nonconvex Minimax Machine Learning: Introduction

 \subsection{Our Contribution}

 We are interested in a class of regularized nonconvex-strongly-concave minimax optimization problems, where the regularizers are convex functions that can be possibly non-smooth.
-To solve this class of minimax problems, we propose a single-loop Proximal-AltGDA with momentum algorithm (referred to as Proximal-AltGDAm).
+To solve this class of minimax problems, we propose a single-loop proximal-AltGDA with momentum algorithm (referred to as proximal-AltGDAm).
 The algorithm takes single-loop updates that consist of a proximal gradient descent update with the heavy-ball momentum, and a proximal gradient ascent update with the Nesterov's momentum.
 Our algorithm extends the applicability of the conventional momentum acceleration schemes (heavy-ball and Nesterov's momentum) for nonconvex minimization to nonconvex minimax optimization.

 We study the convergence property of Proximal-AltGDAm.
-Specifically, under standard smoothness assumptions on the bivariate objective function, we show that Proximal-AltGDAm admits a monotonically decreasing Lyapunov function (see \Cref{prop: lyapunov}).
-By leveraging the Lyapunov function, we show that every limit point of the variable sequences generated by the algorithm is a critical point of the nonconvex regularized minimax problem.
-Moreover, to achieve an $\epsilon$-accurate critical point, the overall computation complexity (i.e., number of gradient {and proximal mapping} evaluations) is of the order $\mathcal{O}\big(\kappa^{1.5}\epsilon^{-2}\big)$, where $\kappa$ is the condition number of the problem.
-Thanks to momentum acceleration and {a tight analysis in our technical proof (See Remark 2 in Section \ref{sec:global})}, such a computation complexity is lower than that of the existing single-loop GDA-type algorithms.
-See Table \ref{table1} for a summary of comparison of the computation complexities {and Appendix \ref{supp: table} for their derivation.}
+Specifically, under standard smoothness assumptions on the objective function and by viewing the accelerated alternating GDA updates as inexact accelerated gradient updates, we develop an analysis to show that every limit point of the parameter sequences generated by the algorithm is a critical point of the nonconvex regularized minimax problem.
+Moreover, to achieve an $\epsilon$-accurate critical point, the overall computation complexity (i.e., number of gradient {and proximal mapping} evaluations) is of the order $\mathcal{O}\big(\kappa^{\frac{11}{6}}\epsilon^{-2}\big)$, where $\kappa>1$ is the condition number of the problem.
+Thanks to momentum acceleration and a tight analysis in our technical proof, such a computation complexity is lower than that of the existing single-loop GDA-type algorithms.
+See Table \ref{table1} for a summary of comparison of the computation complexities and Appendix \ref{supp: table} for their derivation.